2019-winter/lab-1-altschop/labs/Lab 1 - Python and NumPy.md

 ```python
 # YOUR SOLUTION HERE
 ```

-## Excercises 8-???
-While the Marsland book avoids using another popular package called Pandas, we will use it at times throughout this course.
-Please read and study [10 minutes to Pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html) before proceeding to any of the exercises below.

 ## Exercise 8
 Repeat exercise A.1 from Marsland, but create a Pandas DataFrame instead of a NumPy array.